 There are around 10,000 species of bird today, and there must have been manifold more in the past which the fossil record never captured.
 But what is a bird?
-Until recently, it seemed sufficient to say, as a kind of short-cut, that a bird was an animal that had feathers, just as all reptiles have scales and mammals hair; the purpose of feathers being to enable flight.
+Until recently, it seemed sufficient to say, as a kind of short-cut, that a bird was an animal that had feathers, just as all reptiles have scales and mammals hair, the purpose of feathers being of course to enable flight.
 But life is never so simple.
-Some reptiles, we have seen, became anatomically mammal-like, some turtles and ichthyosaurs became mammal-like in their metabolism, some fish developed limbs.
+Some reptiles, we have seen, became anatomically mammal-like; in their metabolism some turtles and ichthyosaurs became mammal-like; some fish developed limbs.
 So feathers might be a defining feature of birds yet not be exclusive to birds.
 Likewise, birds need more than just feathers to enable them to fly.
 Among other design features, their extra-strong bones are ‘pneumatised’, crammed with air pockets to reduce the weight of the bones and help with oxygen intake during flight.
 Crisscrossing struts provide additional strength.
 Connected with the air-filled bones are four pairs of air sacs and a clavicular air sac, working to maintain a constant unidirectional flow in and out of the lung.

-What about feathered animals that cannot fly, such as the kiwi, or ostrich?
+What about feathered animals that cannot fly, such as kiwis?
 Kiwis are in some ways more like mammals than birds, and their feathers are quite hair-like.
 In general, there are seven types of feather.
-Penguins have at least four: pennaceous feathers, filoplumes, afterfeathers and plumules (Williams et al. 2015).
+Penguins, which are also flightless, have at least four: pennaceous feathers, filoplumes, afterfeathers and plumules (Williams et al. 2015).
 Pennaceous feathers consist of a symmetrical vane of barbs and interlocking barbules either side of a shaft.
-In penguins they form a stiff outer layer protecting the skin.
-Filoplumes are shafts less than a centimetre long that splay terminally into barbs and barbules; they tell the bird when the pennaceous feathers are displaced and need preening, using oil from a gland on the tail.
+In penguins they form a stiff outer layer that protects the skin.
+Filoplumes, shafts less than a centimetre long, splay terminally into barbs and barbules; they tell the bird when the pennaceous feathers are displaced and need preening, using oil from a gland on the tail.
 Afterfeathers and plumules are soft downy feathers that insulate the body.
 None of the feathers function for flight.
 If a penguin is a bird, it is a very peculiar one, and we do not say that its four different types of feather are evolutionary stages on the way to becoming true flight feathers.
 Even with birds that fly, feathers can have several other functions, such as thermoregulation, courtship and camouflage.

 A flood of new discoveries over the past decades has revealed unexpected complexity.
 Homoplasy [independent evolution of the same feature] was rampant in early dinosaurian evolution, and the earliest members of the major subgroups were very similar in body size and morphology, which makes unravelling their relationships remarkably difficult.
 (Baron et al. 2017)